-10. Recycling and Sustainable Living
+9 - Recycling and Sustainable Living

-- 14.45 Fulbourn aspires to be a settlement that respects the local and wider environment and to promote and assist its residents to adopt sustainable behaviours.
+- 14.42 Fulbourn aspires to be a settlement that respects the local and wider environment and to promote and assist its residents to adopt sustainable behaviours.
 Developments within the village will be expected to facilitate a sustainable living environments.
-It is recognised that achieving this aspiration will require a mix of actions including existing and emerging national requirements and full implementation of existing policies included in the South Cambridgeshire Local Plan. - 14.46 The Parish Council should continue to provide on-going guidance to residents, encouraging residents and businesses to respond to local and national sustainable practices. - 14.47 The design and standard of any new development should aim to meet a high level of sustainable design and construction and be optimised for energy efficiency.
+It is recognised that achieving this aspiration will require a mix of actions including existing and emerging national requirements and full implementation of existing policies included in the Local Plan. - 14.43 The Parish Council should continue to provide on-going guidance to residents, encouraging residents and businesses to respond to local and national sustainable practices. - 14.44 The design and standard of any new development should aim to meet a high level of sustainable design and construction and be optimised for energy efficiency.
 The approach should include siting and orientation to optimise passive solar gain, use of high quality, thermally efficient building materials and the inclusion of alternative energy sources including solar, wind and heat pump technologies.
-The layout and unit design should be positively promoting sustainable living behaviours. - 14.48 In addition, prominence should be given to: - Suitable charging facilities within the residential and commercial areas of the village. - Facilities for the recycling of materials including the local composting of organic materials either communally or at individual properties.
+The layout and unit design should be positively promoting sustainable living behaviours.

+14.45 In addition, prominence should be given to:

-Management of water run-off through design, choice of surfaces, recycling and behaviour to both conserve water and to protect the habitats of the Fulbourn water environment.
+- Suitable charging facilities within the residential and commercial areas of the village. - Facilities for the recycling of materials including the local composting of organic materials either communally or at individual properties. - Management of water run-off through design, choice of surfaces, recycling and behaviour to both conserve water and to protect the habitats of the Fulbourn water environment.

-11. Village Heritage
+10 - Village Heritage

-- 14.49 The aspiration is that Fulbourn maintains and protects the diverse heritage features that collectively provide the intangible 'character of the village'.
-Many of the features that contribute towards village heritage are already protected via formal schemes including Protected / Listed Buildings, Conservation Area, Tree Preservation Orders.
-Nature Reserves etc. - 14.50 It is expected that the District and Parish Councils will proactively exercise their powers to ensure that any schemes contribute to the existing and future heritage of the village. - 14.51 The protection of the future heritage may include: - Maintaining an overview of the 'scale and balance of the village' such that piecemeal developments, whilst individually acceptable, do not collectively degrade the appearance and appreciation of the heritage and natural assets of the village. - A continual review of Tree Protection Orders to ensure that new plantings are appropriate and aging trees are suitably maintained, felled and replaced. - Ensuring the safeguarding and reuse of Listed Buildings for their architectural and historic interest. - Consideration of recording as Assets of Community Merit other important buildings not listed as being of architectural or historic interest. - Consideration of ways in which the setting and environment of the Conservation Areas can be sustained and enhanced in future.
+- 14.46 The aspiration is that Fulbourn maintains and protects the diverse heritage features that collectively provide the intangible 'character of the village'. - 14.47 Many of the features that contribute towards village heritage are already protected via formal schemes including Protected / Listed Buildings, Conservation Area, Tree Preservation Orders, Nature Reserves etc. It would be inappropriate for the Neighbourhood Plan to define policies that impact these already defined areas. - 14.48 It is expected however that the District and Parish Council will proactively exercise their powers to ensure that any schemes contribute to the existing and future heritage of the village. - 14.49 The protection of the future heritage may include: - Maintaining an overview of the 'scale and balance of the village' such that piecemeal developments, whilst individually acceptable, do not collectively degrade the appearance and appreciation of the heritage and natural assets of the village. - A continual review of Tree Protection Orders to ensure that new plantings are appropriate and aging trees are suitably maintained, felled and replaced.